Judviii/test-g-m/README.md

 # Test Task for G&M
+## Description
+The script automates the process of logging in to LinkedIn and uploading a user's profile photo, taking into account the possibility of a reCAPTCHA.
+The main stages of the script:

+- Login to LinkedIn: Using Selenium, the script opens the LinkedIn login page, enters the username and password, and processes possible reCAPTCHAs.
+If one appears, the script either waits 45 seconds for it to be manually resolved or provides for automatic resolution via the 2captcha API.

+- Getting a profile photo: After a successful login, the script goes to the user's profile page, finds the photo, and downloads it to the local computer.

+- Logging: All actions, including successes or errors, are recorded in the out.log file to track the script's execution.

 ## Prerequisites

 ### Before you can run this script, make sure you have the following installed: